Genomon-Project/paplot-doc/quick_start.rst

   (The contents of the default setting will be displayed after this)

-2. run paplot with sample files.
+2. Run paplot with sample files.
 ---------------------------------

-We will prepare sample data.
+We have prepared sample data.

 .. code-block:: bash